We have information you must know before you buy the Intrepid.

-Intrepid is an easy car to drive, and covering long distances in it is a pleasant experience.
-The seats are especially comfortable.
-Sixteen-inch wheels have been standard on SE and ES models since 2001, and the 60-series Goodyear Eagle GA tires on our ES offered impressive grip.
-I was amazed, also, at how well they handled snow and ice after a snowstorm that dumped six inches on the Washington, D.C., area.
-I cruised up several hills in deep, virgin snow.
+The Intrepid is an easy car to drive, and covering long distances in it is a pleasant experience.
+Sixteen-inch wheels are standard.
+The Goodyear Eagle GA tires on an ES we drove offered impressive grip.
+We were amazed at how well they handled snow and ice after a snowstorm that dumped six inches on the Washington, D.C., area.
+We easily cruised up hills covered in deep, virgin snow.

 Brakes are excellent, offering quick, stable stopping power at the threshold of wheel lock.
-ABS is available (for $600 on SE and ES, standard on R/T)) and we recommend it as anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
-On the M-Package ES only, ABS comes packaged with traction control (for $775, but also standard on R/T), which enhances driver control by reducing wheel spin under hard acceleration.
-The traction control system made the Intrepid easier to drive briskly on icy, snow-covered roads.
+Anti-lock brakes (ABS) are available, and we recommend them, as they allow the driver to maintain steering control during emergency braking situations.
+When we slammed on the brakes, they brought our 2003 SXT to a smooth, undramatic stop.
+On the ES with the M-Package, ABS comes with traction control (for $775), which enhances driver control by reducing wheel spin under hard acceleration.
+The traction control system made the Intrepid easier to drive briskly on snow and ice.
 Intrepid's quad-beam headlights provide brilliant illumination.

 With its powerful engine and stiff body structure, the Dodge Intrepid offers excellent handling and acceleration.
 It's smooth and quiet, until you stomp on the throttle.
 At the same time, there's plenty of room for passengers and cargo.